-Lincoln University sends Mid-Term (interim) and Final report cards to the undergraduate students.
-Only Final report cards are sent to graduate students.
+Mid-Term (interim) and Final Grades are available via WebAdvisor to all students.

-The Academic Transcript is the complete historical record of a student's academic endeavors, including all courses taken (including courses from which the student "withdrew" or later repeated), the tabulation of attempted and earned credits and the grade point averages, notations of academic suspension, Dean's List, degrees earned with the major(s) and minor and date of conferral.
+The Academic Transcript is the complete historical record of a student's academic endeavors, including all courses taken (including courses from which the student "withdrew" or later repeated), the tabulation of attempted and earned credits and the grade point averages and degrees earned with the major(s) and minor and date of conferral.
 The transcript is the standard means of demonstrating a student's performance at Lincoln to other people and institutions.
 As such, the transcript contains confidential information and will be issued only in accordance with the written and signed instructions of the student.
-Contact the Office of the Registrar (484-365-8087) for information on requesting transcripts.
-A transcript request form is available at www.lincoln.edu/registrar.
+Please visit the Office of the Registrar website for more information on requesting a transcript.